Things to Do In St. Maarten: Our Home Away from Home

 An enjoyable and fun experience, you can ride well-trained horses through the sea and up some rocky terrain.
 The horses trod gently around the water, and mounting and dismounting is easy.
 Wear shorts (or anything above the knees), as anything below the knees will get wet!
 Also, it makes for some great pictures!

 It’s hardly a wonder why so many tourists make their way to St. Martin/St. Maarten.
-Graced with pretty beaches, amazing views, the proximity of nearby islands, various water activities, guava berry rums, seaside bars and restaurants, and great hikes, the island has many gems.
+Just to name a few things to do in St Maarten: visit pretty beaches, amazing views, the proximity of nearby islands, various water activities, guava berry rums, seaside bars and restaurants, and great hikes, the island has many gems.
 Staying in and around Cupecoy only allows us to view a tiny part of the island.
 If you have the chance, rent a car for the day, and drive around (it takes about an hour if you don’t stop and there’s no traffic).
-There are so many hidden natural gems around that are worth checking out when you want to take a break, celebrate after exams, or show around to visiting family and friends.
+You’ll find the best of St. Maarten in the hidden natural gems around that are worth checking out when you want to take a break, celebrate after exams, or show around to visiting family and friends.

 In my next article, I’ll post about various day trips or weekend trips you can take to nearby islands!